 According to the American Dental Association, 41,000 Americans will be diagnosed with oral and throat cancers this year.
 With 60% of the U.S. population visiting the dentist each year, the dental community is the first line of defense in early detection.

-At the dental office of Drs.
-Erik Wipf and Luke Sharron, we take our role in your overall health to heart.
+At the dental office of Dr. Erik Wipf, we take our role in your overall health to heart.
 Every routine dental exam that you receive from us includes more than diagnostic x-rays and a thorough cleaning: we also perform a potentially life-saving oral cancer screening that consists of a verbal, visual, and physical examination.
 These examinations are performed with the sole purpose of identifying cancer early enough to significantly increase the chances of a full recovery.

 Maintaining your routine dental visits with your dental care team ensures your smile continues to sparkle, but it also vastly improves the chance that abnormalities in your mouth will be caught early, which increases your chances of successful treatment should any be cancerous.

 Call us at (805) 569-0716 today to schedule your next appointment or to find out more about how you can set up your next oral cancer screening.